-A taxable entity may exclude an amount for flow-through funds mandated by: (1) law, (2) fiduciary duty or (3) contract or subcontract (limited to sales commissions to nonemployees, the tax basis of securities underwritten, and a taxable entity's flow-through payments to subcontractors
+• A taxable entity may exclude an amount for flow-through funds mandated by: (1) law, (2) fiduciary duty or (3) contract or subcontract (limited to sales commissions to nonemployees, the tax basis of securities underwritten, and a taxable entity's flow-through payments to subcontractors to provide services, labor or materials in connection with the design, construction, remodeling, remediation or repair of improvements on real property or the location of boundaries to real property);

-- to provide services, labor or materials in connection with the design, construction, remodeling, remediation or repair of improvements on real property or the location of boundaries to real property); - A taxable entity that provides legal services may exclude an amount equal to the following flow-through funds: - damages due the claimant; - funds subject to a lien or other contractual obligation arising out of the representation, other than fees owed to the attorney; - funds subject to a subrogation interest or other third-party contractual claim; - fees paid to another attorney not within the same taxable entity; - reimbursement of case expenses; and - \$500 per case for providing pro bono legal services. - A taxable entity may exclude the tax basis of securities and loans sold as determined under the Internal Revenue Code.
+- A taxable entity that provides legal services may exclude an amount equal to the: - damages due the claimant; - funds subject to a lien or other contractual obligation arising out of the representation, other than fees owed to the attorney; - funds subject to a subrogation interest or other third-party contractual claim; - fees paid to another attorney not within the same taxable entity; - reimbursement of case expenses; and - \$500 per case for providing pro bono legal services. - A taxable entity may exclude the tax basis of securities and loans sold as determined under the Internal Revenue Code. - A taxable entity that is a pharmacy cooperative may exclude flow-through funds from rebates from pharmacy wholesalers that are distributed to the pharmacy cooperative's shareholders.